arkency/posts/posts/2020-04-24-managing-rails-event-store-subscriptions-how-to.md

 end
 ```

-3. The actual glue code.
+- finally theres is an actual glue code

   Bootstrap method in a module to subscribe any `Insurance` handlers to events from external contexts and `ApplicationSubscriptions` collecting all module subscriptions it knows about

 ```ruby
 module Insuring